jerrychen017/fridge-food-tracker/README.md

 We have unit tests written for Fridge, ItemList, and Item, and we have functional tests in Postman for our server.

 We have begun implementation of barcode-reading, and our progress can be seen in BarcodeScanner project.
 We will integrate the scanner in iteration 3.

+<h2>ITERATION 3</h2>

+We've begun the modification of tableview for Fridge, showing the item as well as a button for deletion.
+We plan to have the button to get more info about the food item, as well as add some sort of progress bar showing the freshness of the item.

+We've merged OCR functionality with the main app.

+We've remodeled our item class to work better with our server.